liguodongiot/ScalaApp/ScalaStudy/ScalaCookbook/src/README.md

 CHAPTER 3 Control Structures

 Introduction

 Main

 3.1.
-Looping with for and foreach LoopWithForAndForeach
+Looping with for and foreach

+LoopWithForAndForeach

 3.2.
 Using for Loops with Multiple Counters

+LoopWithMultipleCounter

 3.3.
-Using a for Loop with Embedded if Statements(Guards) LoopWithMultipleCounter
+Using a for Loop with Embedded if Statements(Guards)

+LoopWithEmbeddedStatements

 3.4.
-Creating a for Comprehension (for/yield Combination) CreateComprehension
+Creating a for Comprehension (for/yield Combination)

+CreateComprehension

 3.5.
-Implementing break and continue ImplBreakAndContinue
+Implementing break and continue

+ImplBreakAndContinue

 3.6.
-Using the if Construct Like a Ternary Operator UseIfATernaryOperator
+Using the if Construct Like a Ternary Operator

+UseIfATernaryOperator

 3.7.
-Using a Match Expression Like a switch Statement Problem UseMatchExpression
+Using a Match Expression Like a switch Statement Problem

+UseMatchExpression

 3.8.
-Matching Multiple Conditions with One Case Statement（多个条件匹配一个case） MatchMultipleConditions
+Matching Multiple Conditions with One Case Statement（多个条件匹配一个case）

+MatchMultipleConditions

 3.9.
-Assigning the Result of a Match Expression to a Variable（将匹配表达式结果赋值给变量） MatchExpressionToVariable
+Assigning the Result of a Match Expression to a Variable（将匹配表达式结果赋值给变量）

+MatchExpressionToVariable

 3.10.
-Accessing the Value of the Default Case in a Match Expression（在匹配表达式中访问默认情况的值） AccessDefaultValueInMatchExpression
+Accessing the Value of the Default Case in a Match Expression（在匹配表达式中访问默认情况的值）

+AccessDefaultValueInMatchExpression

 3.11.
-Using Pattern Matching in Match Expressions UsePatternMatchInMatchExpression
+Using Pattern Matching in Match Expressions

+UsePatternMatchInMatchExpression

 3.12.
-Using Case Classes in Match Expressions UseCaseClassInMatchExpression
+Using Case Classes in Match Expressions

+UseCaseClassInMatchExpression

 3.13.
-Adding if Expressions (Guards) to Case Statements（在case中增加if表达式） AddIfExpressionToCase
+Adding if Expressions (Guards) to Case Statements（在case中增加if表达式）

+AddIfExpressionToCase

 3.14.
-Using a Match Expression Instead of isInstanceOf UseMatchInsteadIsInstanceOf
+Using a Match Expression Instead of isInstanceOf

+UseMatchInsteadIsInstanceOf

 3.15.
-Working with a List in a Match Expression WorkWithListInMatchExpression
+Working with a List in a Match Expression

+WorkWithListInMatchExpression

 3.16.
-Matching One or More Exceptions with try/catch MatchOneOrMoreException
+Matching One or More Exceptions with try/catch

+MatchOneOrMoreException

 3.17.
-Declaring a Variable Before Using It in a try/catch/finally Block DeclareVariableBeforeUseBlock
+Declaring a Variable Before Using It in a try/catch/finally Block

+DeclareVariableBeforeUseBlock

 3.18.
-Creating Your Own Control Structures CreateYourOwnControlStructure
+Creating Your Own Control Structures

+CreateYourOwnControlStructure